apoorv0692/Self-Hosted-Portfolio/README.md

-# Below Diagrams deptics the infrastructure involved and CI-CD flow of this project
+# Chart below describes the process of provisioning infrastructure and CI-CD flow of this project

-##                         Infra
+##                                                          Infra-Provisioning
 ![Image description](./resources/infra.png)